getappmap/appmap-js/docs/reference/appmap-node.md

 to the launch command.
 This allows it to work with any Node.js command, including ones based on `npm`, `npx`, `node`, or even shell scripts that launch Node.js applications.

-AppMaps are saved to the directory `tmp/appmap` by default, and each AppMap file ends in `.appmap.json`.
+AppMap Data is saved to the directory `tmp/appmap` by default, and each AppMap file ends in `.appmap.json`.

 ## Configuration